kiredroffas/Regex-Transition-Generator/readme.md

-﻿Erik Safford
-Regular Expression to Finite Automata
+# Regular Expression to Finite Automata
-CS 317
-October 2018

 This program implements a regular expression transition generator using Java.
 The engine creates a Nondeterministic Finite Automata (NFA) from user supplied Regular Expressions in postfixed notation.
 Regular Expressions are read in from